Traditionally Modern Food

 IMG_2983

-• Add 2 cups of water, turmeric powder and continue cooking.
+• Add 2 cups of water, and turmeric powder and continue cooking.
 Cook till the raw smell of tamarind goes

 • Add 1/2 cup of water and cook the rasam till it starts frothing.
 Garnish with finely chopped coriander leaves and Serve hot with steamed rice or have it as a soup